 Ben Hicks must have a career day

-Senior quarterback Ben Hicks has gotten off to a slow start in 2018 — completing less than 50% of his passes for 363 yards — and everything begins and starts offensively with him.
+Senior quarterback Ben Hicks is off to a slow start in 2018 — completing less than 50% of his passes for 363 yards — and everything begins and starts offensively with him.
 Hicks has to be able to recognize how Michigan’s talented defense will be attacking and take advantage of its over-aggressiveness.
 Hicks isn’t a running quarterback, but he has shown the ability to escape the pocket when needed.
 In addition to using his feet to avoid the pressure, the senior quarterback must utilize Braeden West by implementing screens and draws into the offense.
 In 2017 West only averaged 1.5 receptions but this season he already has five catches for 104 yards — to stay competitive with the Wolverines he may need to finish the game with at least eight catches.

 The defense must pick its poison